damsonn/node-docker-compose/README.md

 more info on [docker's website](https://docs.docker.com/compose/production/).

 This template doesn't include tests or a build script.
 This is on purpose, to keep focus what's important here (docker).

+Because of the way user gets created at startup on the mongo container, There will be a few exceptions on the app upon first start.

 ## Credits ##